gauthamchettiar/notes/aws-notes/05_RDS.md

 	4. PostgreSQL
 	5. Aurora DB (Amazon's MySQL based DB)
 	6. MariaDB
-- Every RDB when created has an endpoint assigned, one can connect to the database using this endpoint, username and password (that is set by user during creation)
+- Every RDS when created has an endpoint assigned, one can connect to the database using this endpoint, username and password (that is set by user during creation)

 ## Database Usecases
 - OLTP: SQL Server, Oracle, MySQL Server, PostgreSQL, Aurora DB and MariaDB
 - OLAP (Data Warehousing / Business Intelligence Solution): Redshift
 - NoSQL: DynamoDB

-**RDS Exam Tips:**
+## RDS Exam Tips:
 1. RDS Runs on virtual machines
 	- One cannot log into these virtual machines.
 2. Thus one cannot apply security patches to underlying OS and Database.